openstack-infra/infra-specs/specs/zuulv3.rst

 have multiple aspects to accomodate differences among branches, etc.::

   ### global_config.yaml (continued)
-  # Version that is run for changes on stable/icehouse
+  # Version that is run for changes on stable/diablo
   - job:
       name: python27
       parent: base
-      branches: stable/icehouse
+      branches: stable/diablo
-      node: precise
+      nodes:
+        - name: controller
+          image: ubuntu-lucid

   # Version that is run for changes on stable/juno
   - job:
       name: python27
       parent: base
       branches: stable/juno  # Could be combined into previous with regex
-      node: precise          # if concept of "best match" is defined
+      nodes: precise         # if concept of "best match" is defined

 Jobs may specify that they require more than one node::